apache/nuttx/boards/x86_64/intel64/qemu-intel64/README.txt

 ------------

   First edit/check the .bochsrc
-  You can create one in the top-level Nuttx directory or bochs will use the one in your $HOME.
+  You can create one in the top-level NuttX directory or bochs will use the one in your $HOME.
   Remember to change the CPU model to one with mandatory features and enable the COM port.

   * Find and edit (You might adjust the IPS as you machine perform):